-About a week ago I wrote about some garden art we'd installed to hold up some flowering plants.
-One commenter in that post mentioned Derek Jarman's garden in Kent, England, including a link to wonderful photos of it as well as mentioning his book.
+About a week ago I wrote about some garden art we’d installed to hold up some flowering plants.
+One commenter in that post mentioned Derek Jarman’s garden in Kent, England, including a link to wonderful photos of it as well as mentioning Jarman’s book.
 I was immediately captivated.

 A few days later, a package arrived at our door, containing the book Derek Jarman’s Garden!
 It’s a lovely surprise gift by that commenter, J, who is our son-in-law, presently working in England (our daughter and their two girls are visiting here).
 I knew artist, filmmaker and writer Derek Jarman was a hero of J’s just from seeing his large collection of that artist’s books and films.

 I didn’t know that gardening was a life-long passion of Jarman’s and that he spent the last years of his short life building this unique garden at his cottage on the shingle beach of Dungeness, next to a nuclear power plant.
 He kept a journal about the experience, while photographer Howard Sooley captured rich images of him and the garden, even assisting in plantings.
 Jarman hunted and carried back many stones, weathered wood pieces and rusty objects from his walks on the shore and created magical installations amongst the plants and shingle.
 Jarman’s partner Keith Collins wrote a lovely preface and assisted in the publication, done after Jarman’s death.

 Only a few hours after receiving the book, and it being a very rainy day, I was drawn into this little beauty, absolutely swept in and loving the photos and the writing, finishing it at bedtime with a happy glow.
 Here is one of many many favourite passages from Jarman’s writing: